gilesknap/IaC-at-home2/README.md

 A second attempt at making a kubernetes cluster at home that is described in code.

+The original attempt with Raspbery Pi 4s and MAAS is here https://github.com/gilesknap/IaC-at-home.

 I'll be getting some new hardware for this that is better suited for this task:

 - Turing Pi v2.5.2